nilsinho42/olist-erp-wpp/Golang.md

 ### deferred function calls
 - a defer is an ordinary function or method call prefixed by the keyworld `defer`
 - IMPORTANT: the expression is evaluated when the statement is executed, but the actual call is _deferred_ until the function that contains it is finished, example
+- IMPORTANT: if there is a os.Exit() or other termination, the defer will never run, which can possible lead to contexts that are not cancelled and still running!
 ```
 func funcName2 (...) func {
     ...